kgateway-dev/kgateway/docs/content/installation/gloo_federation.md

 ### Install using Helm

 You can also install Gloo Federation by using Helm directly.
-The default values of the chart can be overriden by using the `--set` argument.
+The default values of the chart can be overridden by using the `--set` argument.

 With your kubectl context set to the admin cluster, run the following commands: